cschreib/vif/doc/sphinx/vector.rst

 Almost all the mathematical and logical operators are overloaded.
 Therefore, as a rule of thumb, if you can do an operation with a type ``T``, you can do it with ``vec<1,T>`` as well.
 The one notable exception are bitwise operators: ``|``, ``&``, and ``^``.
 The reason is twofold: first, these are not so commonly used in data analysis, and second, the ``^`` operator can be mistakenly interpreted as the exponentiation operator, that some other languages possess (if you need to do exponentiation, use ``pow()``).

+.. note:: In Python+NumPy and some C++ libraries (like xtensor_), it is possible to mix vectors with different numbers of dimensions in a given operation, if some conditions are satisfied.
+For example, this allows multiplying the same 1D vector to each row or column of a 2D vector without having to write an explicit loop.
+This mechanism is called *broadcasting*.
+It is *not* implemented in vif, and will likely never be.
+Indeed, it is perceived that the benefits are not worth the costs, both in terms of making the vif codebase more complex, but also in introducing more complex rules for the user of the library.
+Therefore, in vif, one can only do arithmetics on vectors which have the *exact* same dimensions.
+If you require an operation similar to what broadcasting provides, you can always write the loop explicitly.

 .. note:: Contrary to some other C++ libraries with vectorized arithmetic (such as Eigen_, blazelib_, or xtensor_), vif does not use *expression templates*.
 Instead, each operation is executed immediately (no lazy evaluation) and operates if necessary on temporary intermediate vectors.
 While this may appear to be a sub-optimal implementation, vif was tuned to makes good use of return value optimization, move semantics, and for reusing the memory of temporaries in chained expressions.
 As a result, performance was found to be on par with expression templates in the most common situations, but memory consumption is generally higher in vif.
 This is of course dependent on the precise calculation to perform.
 The benefit of not using expression templates is a reduced compilation time, and a much simpler code base.

 .. _Eigen: http://eigen.tuxfamily.org/index.php?title=Main_Page
 .. _blazelib: https://bitbucket.org/blaze-lib/blaze
 .. _xtensor: https://xtensor.readthedocs.io/en/latest/

 Constant vectors
 ----------------